Javier19292/GGreg20_V3-BLE_Server-ESP32-ESPHome/README.md

 # GGreg20_V3 Geiger counter BLE server using ESP32 with ESPHome firmware

-This repository provides an example of how to leverage ESPHome firmware on the GGreg20_V3 to implement a Bluetooth Low Energy (BLE) server.
+This repository provides an example of how to leverage ESPHome firmware on the [GGreg20_V3](https://iot-devices.com.ua/en/product/ggreg20_v3-ionizing-radiation-detector-with-geiger-tube-sbm-20/) to implement a Bluetooth Low Energy (BLE) server.
 This setup enables the wireless transmission of Geiger counter measurements from your GGreg20_V3 to any compatible client application that can connect to it.
 A common example of such a client is a smartphone application.

 For this setup, we're using an ESP32 as the MCU.
 This component choice is quite appealing: an ESP32 flashed with ESPHome firmware is perfectly capable of running its BLE server functions completely autonomously.
 What's more, if you have a Home Assistant server, the ESP32 will also transmit data to it.

+On the ESP32 BLE Server side of the ESPHome firmware for ESP32, we create only two sensors - one for the instant CPM value and the other for the 5 minute moving average CPM value.
+Accordingly, for BLE, we create one service with two characteristics.
+Since GATT (See Bluetooth SIG Assigned Numbers) does not have an assigned UUID number for the geiger counter service, we use custom UUIDs that we generated for our project ourselves.
+In this example, we believe that the rest of the calculations should be done on the BLE client side, i.e. in the application.

 ![image](https://github.com/user-attachments/assets/175fc242-507c-4678-b0d4-040ed92edbd4)